lucasxsong/bruteRSA/README.md

 ## encrypt.cpp

-Encrypts and decrypts a message in the form of an int with the public and private key pair.
+Encrypts and decrypts a message in the form of an integer with the public and private key pair.
 Simplifies exponents that may result in integer overflow using an implementation of Fermat's Little Theorem.
 (FLT)

 ## decrypt.cpp

-Decrypts a message in the form of an int based upon the public and private key pair.
+Decrypts a message in the form of an integer based upon the public and private key pair.

 ### decryptToFile.cpp